 You may find information on Indonesia embassies and consulates contact details at the Ministry of Foreign Affair website on the following direct link: http://www.kemlu.go.id/

-For further information on applying for visa to Indonesia
+For further information on applying for a visa to Indonesia

-Free entry visa is also provided to delegates registered in a conference that is officially convened.
-In addition, tourist visa can be obtained from every Indonesian Embassy or Consulate.
-You can visit Indonesia through certain means and gates, by air via Jakarta, Bali, Medan, Manado, Biak, Ambon, Surabaya and Batam; by sea via Semarang, Jakarta, Bali, Pontianak, Balikpapan, Tanjung Pinang and Kupang.
+The free entry visa is also provided to delegates registered in a conference that is officially convened.
+In addition, a tourist visa can be obtained from every Indonesian Embassy or Consulate.
+You can visit Indonesia through certain means and gates, by air via Jakarta, Bali, Medan, Manado, Biak, Ambon, Surabaya, and Batam; by sea via Semarang, Jakarta, Bali, Pontianak, Balikpapan, Tanjung Pinang, and Kupang.
 Maximum stay in Indonesia is two months.

 You will need to complete a Passenger Arrival Card before passing through Customs Passport Control.
 A passenger arrival card will be given to you during your flight; if not, cards are available in the arrival area.
-Customs prohibited and restricted goods, Bio security risk goods.
-After you’ve cleared passport control, you should collect your baggage and proceed through customs and bio security checks.
-In order to protect Indonesia and it’s environment, certain items are not allowed to be brought into the country, have restrictions for entry or must be declared if they are deemed to present a bio security risk.
-These include food, plants, animal products and outdoor recreational equipment.
+Customs prohibited and restricted goods, Biosecurity risk goods.
+After you’ve cleared passport control, you should collect your baggage and proceed through customs and biosecurity checks.
+In order to protect Indonesia and it’s an environment, certain items are not allowed to be brought into the country, have restrictions for entry or must be declared if they are deemed to present a biosecurity risk.
+These include food, plants, animal products, and outdoor recreational equipment.